 Even though a college degree is desirable, it’s not necessary.
 What matters more is keen organizational, leadership, and people skills, as well as time management skills, so a high school diploma or an associate degree will do.
 Prior experience in the field you would be managing is a must.

 Interested in this role?
-You can look for opportunities on job boards or apply to companies advertising vacancies.
+You can look for opportunities on our job board or apply to companies advertising vacancies.

 #19.
 Makeup Artist